HRISHAJ/Pipelined_cpu/README.md

 Load-Use Hazards

 A Hazard Detection Unit identifies cases where forwarding is insufficient (e.g., load followed immediately by a dependent instruction).
 In such cases, the pipeline is stalled and control signals are suppressed to preserve correctness.

 Verification

 Simulation-based functional verification using custom testbenches.

-Verified:

-Arithmetic and logical operations

-Load/store behavior

-Branch and jump control flow

-Forwarding paths and stall conditions

-Debugging performed using waveform analysis of pipeline registers and control signals.

 Tools & Methodology